 A lease arrangement exists between the University and the commonwealth for WPIC.
 Since 1949, the University has managed WPIC under an agreement between the University and the commonwealth whereby the University rents for a consideration of \$1 per year the land, building, equipment, and other items that are used by WPIC.
 The agreement provides for continuing terms of 10 years each; however, this agreement is cancelable by either party on one year's written notice.
+In
-In 1992, the University subleased to UPMC the land, building, equipment, and other items subject to the current lease arrangement between the commonwealth and the University.
-This sublease arrangement continued to be in effect during 2011 and 2010.
-Included in property, plant, and equipment is \$194.2 million and \$191.1 million at June 30, 2011 and June 30, 2010, respectively, related to the land, buildings, and equipment used by WPIC.
-Accumulated depreciation related to these assets totaled

-\$152.5 million and \$148.4 million at June 30, 2011 and June 30, 2010, respectively.
+1992, the University subleased to UPMC the land, building, equipment, and other items subject to the current lease arrangement between the commonwealth and the University.
+This sublease arrangement continued to be in effect during 2012 and 2011.
+Included in property, plant, and equipment is \$197.9 million and \$194.2 million at June 30, 2012 and 2011, respectively, related to the land, buildings, and equipment used by WPIC.
+Accumulated depreciation related to these assets totaled \$157.0 million and \$152.5 million at June 30, 2012 and 2011, respectively.

-The University also has an arrangement with UPMC whereby certain research-related costs incurred by UPMC staff (primarily compensation) in relation to WPIC and the University of Pittsburgh Cancer Institute (UPCI) research awards are charged to such awards via an electronic billing and reimbursed to UPMC each month.
-Payments totaled \$33.7 million in 2011 and \$32.5 million in 2010 and are recorded as expenses in the Consolidated Statements of Activities.
+The University also has an arrangement with UPMC whereby certain research-related costs incurred by UPMC

+(primarily staff compensation) in relation to WPIC and the University of Pittsburgh Cancer Institute (UPCI) research awards are charged to such awards via an electronic billing and reimbursed to UPMC each month.
+Payments totaled \$33.6 million in 2012 and \$33.7 million in 2011 and are recorded as expenses in the Consolidated Statements of Activities.
 All billings are recorded at cost.

 UPMC provided support payments to UPCI for various subsidies, research initiatives, and general support.
-These payments totaled \$10.1 million and \$11.1 million in 2011 and 2010, respectively.
+These payments totaled \$11.1 million and \$10.1 million in 2012 and 2011, respectively, and are primarily reported in other revenue in the Consolidated Statements of Activities.